8 key considerations for expense management around the world

-Considerations for All Companies
+Considerations for all companies

 But it is easy to find fault, especially in a complex and multi-layered world.
 Therefore, we offer the following key considerations to all companies that have, or move, people around the world.

-- Define a global process which includes: compliance in the different countries involved, taxation, and protected systems and data in line with the company’s and individual’s status.
+1. Define a global process which includes: compliance in the different countries involved, taxation, and protected systems and data in line with the company’s and individual’s status.

-- Ensure that the process is simple for all: transparent, fully-auditable (with non-repudiation protocols), and tailored to your company strategy.
+2. Ensure that the process is simple for all: transparent, fully-auditable (with non-repudiation protocols), and tailored to your company strategy.

-- Integrate the BIK data with payroll.
+3. Integrate the BIK data with payroll.
 The payments can be made separately but monthly payroll should include the calculation of all taxes.

-- Confirm the most cost-effective tax treatment of the expenses and method of payment.
+4. Confirm the most cost-effective tax treatment of the expenses and method of payment.
 For example, if payments are made directly rather than through payroll, they may not incur tax in some countries.
 Also, remember that money transfer companies make their money through FX.

-- Record and track all your international employees and payments into a singular, consolidated system of record.
+5. Record and track all your international employees and payments into a singular, consolidated system of record.

-- Capture Taxable Benefit Information into a policy, so that assignees are aware of any taxation and there are no ‘surprises’.
+6. Capture Taxable Benefit Information into a policy, so that assignees are aware of any taxation and there are no ‘surprises’.

-- Produce a feedback loop to provide information to both Finance and HR and update their respective systems.
+7. Produce a feedback loop to provide information to both Finance and HR and update their respective systems.

-- Create a simple manual, ideally displayed within the Company Intranet or Web Portal, so all the contributing parties are aware of their responsibilities, the approach, and the importance of this process.
+8. Create a simple manual, ideally displayed within the Company Intranet or Web Portal, so all the contributing parties are aware of their responsibilities, the approach, and the importance of this process.